codefresh-io/docs.codefresh.io/_posts/2024-05-22-may-release-notes.md

 ### Usability enhancements

 ##### GitOps: Breadcrumbs
+These enhancements are coming soon...stay tuned for the announcement.

 We have improved the implementation of breadcrumbs for a smoother navigation experience.

 **Sibling display and navigation**